triton-inference-server/model_analyzer/docs/launch_modes.md

 --output-model-repository=<path-to-output-model-repository>/output
 ```

-This mode is useful if you don't want to install Triton Server and all of its
+This mode is useful if you want to use the Model Analyzer installed in the
-dependencies locally.
+Triton SDK Container.
 You will need Docker installed, though.

 ### C API